jdereg/java-util/README.md

 n-cube can be used free for personal use.
 If you plan to included it within a commercial application, please contact John DeRegnaucourt, jdereg@gmail.com.

 Version History
+* 2.4.0
+ * Advice interface added.
+Allows before() and after() methods to be called before Controller methods or expressions are called.
+Only expressions specified by 'url' can have advice placed around them.
+ * NCube now writes 'simple JSON' format.
+This is the same JSON format that is used in the test resources .json files.
+NCubes stored in the database are now written in simple JSON format.
+This insulates the format from member variable changes to n-cube and its related classes.
+ * Expression (Rule) axis - now supports default column.
+This column is fired if no prior expressions fired.
+It is essentially the logical NOT of all of the expressions on a rule axis.
+Makes it trivial to write the catch-if-nothing-fired-condition.
+ * Expression (Rule) axis - conditions on Rule axis can now be specified with URL to the Groovy condition code.
+This allows single-step debugging of lengthy conditions.
+ * URL specified commands can use res:// URLs for indicating that the source is located within the Java classpath, or http(s).
+ * URL specified commands can use @cube[:] references within the URL to allow the hostname / protocol / port to be indicated elsewhere, insulating URLs from changing when the host / protocol / port needs to be changed.
+ * NCube methods and expressions specified by URL can now be single-stepped.
+ * In the simple JSON format, type 'array' is no longer supported.
+To make a cell an Object[], List, Map, etc., make the cell type 'exp' and then specify the content in List, Map, Object[], etc.  For an Object[] use "[1, 2, 3] as Object[]".
+For a List, use "['This', 'is', 'a list']".
+For a Map, use "[key1:'Alpha', key2:'Beta']"
+ * Expression cells or controller methods that have identical source code, will use the same Groovy class internally.
+The source code is SHA1 hashed and keyed by the hash internally.
 * 2.3.3
  * RenameNCube() API added to NCubeManager.
  * The regex that locates the relative n-cube references e.g. @otherCube[x:val], improved to no longer incorrectly find annotations as n-cube references.